Any adult of sound mind is entitled to make a will. Beyond that, there are just a few technical requirements a will must fulfill:

 For more information, see Leaving an Inheritance for Children.

 Disinheriting spouses.
 The law protects surviving spouses from being left with nothing.
-If you live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, or Wisconsin -- or Alaska if you have made a written community property agreement), your spouse automatically owns half of all the property and earnings (with a few exceptions) acquired by either of you during your marriage.
+If you live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, or Wisconsin), your spouse automatically owns half of all the property and earnings (with a few exceptions) acquired by either of you during your marriage.
+(Note that in Alaska, it's also possible to create a written community property agreement, and in Kentucky, South Dakota, and Tennessee, spouses can create a special community property trust.)
 You can leave your half of the community property, and your separate property, to anyone you choose.

 In all other states, a surviving spouse has a legal right to claim a portion of your estate, no matter what your will provides.
 But these provisions kick in only if your spouse goes to court and claims that share.